 Trials / Trials Rising

 Riding a bike is easy, people say with some merit.
 Once you figure out how to keep your balance everything clicks into place soon after that.
 The Trials franchise doesn’t care.
 Trials is an exercise in a physics-based torment posing as an obstacle course, and the torturer is a bike rider (without license, I’m sure) who needs to get from point A to point B without falling flat on his face and in good time.

 Even when you get used to the controls, your so-far perfect run may be finished because you messed a single jump and the physics simulation never allowed you to recover, throwing you into a downward spiral towards failure and restarting the track.
 Or maybe not.
 But Trials is the kind of game where the more frustrated you get, the harder it is to move on.

 Getting Over It with Bennett Foddy

-Still, if challenge is what you crave, this list should provide enough of it to start you on your path to git gud or tide you over until the next challenging game if you’ve already gitten gud.
+Thus concludes our look at some of the hardest video games ever made.
+If challenge is what you crave, this list should provide enough of it to start you on your path to git gud or tide you over until the next challenging game if you’ve already gitten gud.